 Massage Therapists are trained to manipulate muscles, relieve pain and stress, rehabilitate injuries, and assist in the overall wellbeing of clients.
 Certified therapists travel with professional sports teams, work in spas, physical therapy practices, chiropractic offices, and private practices.

 Massage therapy is a rapidly growing field with employment opportunities across the region and country.
-Sheridan College’s Massage Therapy program will give you the therapeutic skills and knowledge of the human body to succeed as a professional massage therapist.
+Our program gives you the therapeutic skills and knowledge of the human body to succeed as a professional massage therapist.

 Students at Sheridan College experience small class sizes, excellent student-to-instructor ratios and opportunities to practice.

-Sheridan College’s on-campus Massage Therapy room and off-campus student clinical rotations provide you with diverse settings and learning environments.
-Many students have been offered jobs as a result of their clinical rotations.
+Sheridan College’s on-campus Massage Therapy clinical classes and off-campus student clinical rotations provide you with diverse settings and learning environments.

 Why Sheridan College?